 Although he often works from old photographs to create his fine drawings, James has also collaborated with famous photographers such as Terry O'Neill, ex Rolling Stones guitarist Bill Wyman and Roger Eaton.

-Influenced by both urban and contemporary art Mylne’s work has been exhibited alongside street art legends such as Shepard Fairey, D*Face, Banksy, and Mr Brainwash as well as YBA artists like Damien Hirst and Gavin Turk.
+Influenced by urban and contemporary art, Mylne's work has been exhibited alongside street art legends such as Shepard Fairey, D*Face, Banksy, Mr Brainwash, and YBA artists like Damien Hirst and Gavin Turk.

-A Decade of Shady Business by James Mylne opens from 12 December 2019 at Fitzrovia Gallery, 139 Whitfield Street, London.
+A Decade of Shady Business by James Mylne opens on 12 December 2019 at Fitzrovia Gallery, 139 Whitfield Street, London.
 Find out more at www.jamesmylne.co.uk.